 Whenever any of these holidays fall on the sixth and/or seventh day of the employee's regular work week, and State authorities transfer its observance to another day, that day shall then be considered the holiday.
-An eligible employee shall receive, for each of the holidays listed for which s/he performs no work, holiday pay at his regular hourly rate for the number of hours which are normally worked in a day by said employee up to a maximum of eight (8) hours per day.
+An eligible employee shall receive, for each of the holidays listed for which they perform no work, holiday pay at their regular hourly rate for the number of hours which are normally worked in a day by said employee up to a maximum of eight (8) hours per day.
 Holiday pay shall not be paid to any eligible employee who fails to work the scheduled full day before and the next scheduled full work day following holidays, except in cases of illness of the employee, death in the employee's immediate family, or emergency closing.
-Immediate family shall include the employee's spouse, parent, child, brother, sister, grandparents, grandchildren and mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepmother, stepfather, and stepchild.
+Immediate family see; Article 29